uviclibraries/html-css/act-4.md

 <img src="https://www.w3schools.com/css/img_selector.gif" alt="CSS anatmony">

 - Classes are another type of selector you can use to define specific rules for specific HTML tags.
 Arguably, an example is great way to get to know how CSS classes work.
 - In my `about.html` page, for example, I have two paragraphs, that is, text content between two sets of open and closed `p` tags.
 Let's say that I want the text to look bigger in the first paragraph, but not second.
 If I use a paragraph `p` tag as the selector, then whatever style I apply would change the content to look the same in _both_ parapgraphs, or any content between open and closed `p` tags.
-We can use custom class to make separate these paragraphs and apply different styles to each.
+We can use custom class to make separate CSS rules for these paragraphs.
 - To make my paragraph changes, I will create a "custom class" in my HTML file and create some CSS rules for it in my CSS file.

 ### Adding a class to the HTML file